SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 ## 3. Case study concept description

-The goal of this case study is to demonstrate the practical usage of Chaos Mesh in a Kubernetes environment to simulate various fault scenarios, evaluate system resilience, and observe the behavior of microservices under stress.
-We aim to showcase how chaos engineering principles can be applied to a real-world application — in this case, the *Online Boutique* microservices demo — while collecting and visualizing telemetry data using observability tools such as Prometheus and Grafana.
+The goal of this case study is to demonstrate the practical usage of **Chaos Mesh** in a Kubernetes environment to simulate various fault scenarios, evaluate system resilience, and observe the behavior of the **OpenTelemetry Demo – _Astronomy Shop_** microservices application under stress.
+We aim to showcase how chaos‑engineering principles can be applied to a real-world application while collecting and visualizing telemetry data using the **OpenTelemetry Collector**, **Prometheus**, and **Grafana**.

 This proof of concept focuses on running controlled chaos experiments across four distinct fault categories provided by Chaos Mesh: